prestonharberts/bib/Bible/isa23.md

 ###### 4
 > Be ashamed, O Sidon,
 > For the sea says this, O fortress of the sea:
->  “ I have not gone into labor
+> “I have not gone into labor
->  “ Or given birth;
+> “Or given birth;
->  “ I have not raised young men
+> “I have not raised young men
->  “ Or brought up young women.”
+> “Or brought up young women.”
 ###### 5
 > When the news reaches Egypt,
 > They will be shaken by what has happened to Tyre.